 Good Friday :

 On Good Friday, the symbolic holy grave, a wooden frame decorated with with flower garlands and ribbons is carried through the village under the procession under the chants of women dressed in black.
 On Easter Sunday and Easter Monday, the village community meets again at the village square, but now to celebrate and dance.
 Visitors are welcome of course, particularly at Easter the Greeks show great hospitality.

 The evening Mass on Holy Saturday ends at midnight with a cry of joy, "Christos Anesti" (Christ has risen).
 The priest takes the Easter candle from the Holy room into the community room,

 which the believers use to light their own candle and pass the light on to the next.
 Depending on the region, a large bonfire is lit, where Judas is burned under the crackle of firecrackers and rockets.
-People carefully carry the candle flame home to light a little light before the icon, and on the family table the Magiritsa, made from the entrails of the Easter lamb, the Easter soup is prepared and enjoyed.
+People carefully carry the candle flame home to light a little light before the icon, and then on the family table the Magiritsa, made from the entrails of the Easter lamb, the Easter soup is prepared and enjoyed.

 On Easter Sunday, when the forty-day fast is over, even in the villages the Orthodox believers dig in: Traditionally a lamb is grilled.
 And the hard-boiled red eggs are used, although initially not as food.
 Two opponents hit their eggs against each other, either with sharp or rounded side.
 "Nose against nose, butt against butt" is the game.
-Who in the end has the most undamaged eggs is said to be lucky until next Easter.
+Whoever in the end has the most undamaged eggs is said to be lucky until next Easter.

 Easter in Greece: An experience for every Christian worldwide.
 Experience Greece once from its Orthodox side.
-Be a guest in one of the impressive monasteries and receive the light of the lord.
+Be a guest in one of the impressive monasteries and receive the light of the Lord.